Migrant Workers and Mesothelioma

 Agricultural work puts people at a greater risk of developing mesothelioma because of asbestos exposure.
 There are several ways that farmworkers, who are often migrants, can encounter and be harmed by asbestos:[2][3]

-- Asbestos in farming machinery and equipment can also cause exposure when workers maintain or make repairs to vehicles, tractors and other equipment.
+- Asbestos in farming machinery and equipment can also cause exposure when workers maintain or repair vehicles, tractors, and other equipment.

 - Farms often use vermiculite, a natural mineral.
 It is found in construction materials but is also used as a soil amendment.
 Vermiculite is sometimes contaminated with asbestos.

-Studies have shown that these types of exposure to asbestos shave led to higher rates of mesothelioma and other asbestos illnesses in farmers, agricultural workers, and their families.
+Studies have shown that these types of exposure to asbestos have led to higher rates of mesothelioma and other asbestos illnesses in farmers, agricultural workers, and their families.

 Asbestos in Construction Work

 The construction industry contains asbestos in many materials.
-Regulations in place now ban most of these past uses of asbestos.
+Regulations in place now ban these past uses of asbestos.
 Many older buildings, however, still have those older materials with asbestos, which may include:[4]

 - Roofing materials